Disposable product: Food service industry disposables

 In 2002, Taiwan began taking action to reduce the use of disposable tableware at institutions and businesses, and to reduce the use of plastic bags.
 Yearly, the nation of 17.7 million people was producing 59,000 tons of disposable tableware waste and 105,000 tons of waste plastic bags, and increasing measures have been taken in the years since then to reduce the amount of waste.
 In 2013 Taiwan's Environmental Protection Administration (EPA) banned outright the use of disposable tableware in the nation's 968 schools, government agencies and hospitals.
 The ban is expected to eliminate 2,600 metric tons of waste yearly.

 In Germany, Austria, and Switzerland, laws banning use of disposable food and drink containers at large-scale events have been enacted.
 Such a ban has been in place in Munich, Germany, since 1991, applying to all city facilities and events.
-This includes events of all sizes, including very large ones (Christmas market, Auer-Dult Faire, Oktoberfest and Munich City Marathon).
+This includes events of all sizes, including very large ones (Christmas market, Auer-Dult Faire, Oktoberfest and Munich Marathon).
 For small events of a few hundred people, the city has arranged for a corporation offer rental of crockery and dishwasher equipment.
 In part through this regulation, Munich reduced the waste generated by Oktoberfest, which attracts tens of thousands of people, from 11,000 metric tons in 1990 to 550 tons in 1999.

 China produces about 57 billion pairs of single-use chopsticks yearly, of which half are exported.
 About 45 percent are made from trees – about 3.8 million of them – mainly cotton wood, birch, and spruce, the remainder being made from bamboo.
 Japan uses about 24 billion pairs of these disposables per year, and globally the use is about 80 billion pairs are thrown away by about 1.4 million people.
 Reusable chopsticks in restaurants have a lifespan of 130 meals.
-In Japan, with disposable ones costing about 2 cents and reusable ones costing typically $1.17, the reusables better the $2.60 breakeven cost.
+In Japan, with disposable ones costing about 2 cents and reusable ones costing typically $1.17, the reusables better at the $2.60 breakeven cost.
 Campaigns in several countries to reduce this waste are beginning to have some effect.

 Israel is considered the world's largest user of disposables food containers and dinnerware.
 Each month, 250 million plastic cups and more than 12 million paper cups are used, manufactured and disposed.
 In Israel there are no laws about manufacturing or importing of food disposable containers.